WolfgangKonen/oekolopoly_v2/README.md

 	python -m pip install -r requirements.txt

 in the directory where the folder `Lib/site-packages` of your Python environment resides.

+[You might wonder why `gym` is in the requirements if the new `gymnasium` is used.
+Right, `gym` is no longer needed for the `oekolopoly` environment.
+But due to a tiny bug in SB3, the saving of SB3 agents will not work if `gym` is not there.
+Please ignore also the related warning `Gym has been unmaintained ...` that appears when starting any of the programs below.
+It is irrelevant.]

 ## ...train an agent?
 To train a PPO agent without observation wrapper, using Simple action wrapper and PerRound reward wrapper with a constant per-round reward of $R_c=0.5$, and seed 17 one would issue the command: